chalmerlowe/intro_to_sprinting/class_materials/git_common_operations.md

              for t in tokens:
 ```

 The first part of the output shows me which file is being displayed.
-The output from `git diff` can contain many files; you can specify individual files or groups of files by providing the file name(s) to git diff with `git diff <file1> <file2> ...`.
-Even with a single file specified, the output will always tell you which file(s) are being compared with each change.
+The output from `git diff` can contain many files; you can also specify individual files or groups of files by providing the file name(s) to git diff with `git diff <file1> <file2> ...`.
+Even with a single file specified, the output will always show you which file(s) are being compared with each change.

 The line that starts with `+` indicates that line is new compared to what's currently committed.
 Also note that the tool shows me a few lines before and after the change to help me see the context of the change.